 FEES

-All courses at CHC have study costs associated with them, and these are determined by whether you are a domestic student or an international student, and whether you are in a fee-paying place or a Commonwealth supported place.
+All courses at CHC have study costs that are determined by whether you are a domestic student or an international student, and whether you are in a fee-paying place or Commonwealth supported place.

 Different payment options are available, and eligible students can access the Commonwealth government’s HELP scheme to defer the payment of their study costs.